wangxingfred/Antigravity-Manager/docs/zai/implementation.md

 3. If z.ai is selected:
    - The raw JSON is forwarded to z.ai as-is (streaming is supported by byte passthrough).
    - The request `model` may be rewritten:
+     - if `proxy.zai.model_mapping` contains an exact match, that mapping wins
      - `glm-*` stays unchanged
      - `claude-*` becomes one of `proxy.zai.models.{opus,sonnet,haiku}` based on name match
 4. Otherwise: